Everything Payment Service Providers (PSPs) Need to Know About Fraud Prevention

-Identity verification services such as BASIS ID use modern Machine Learning algorithms as well as seamless widgets, which were designed with a user in mind.
+KYC software solution such as BASIS ID uses modern Machine Learning algorithms as well as seamless widgets, which were designed with a user in mind.
 This, in turn, makes onboarding very simple for your users.
 Registration takes only a few minutes, while verifications happen in real-time.
 BASIS ID provides maximum security and fraud prevention while raising your conversion by going after every single user.

 Most recent articles